-- challenge why and how a service is being provided - compare with others' performance; - · consult with service users and the key partners; - competition as a means of securing efficient and effective services in procurement.
+- challenge why and how a service is being provided; - · compare with others' performance; - consult with service users and the key partners; - employ competition to secure efficient and effective services in procurement.

-5.2 The Best Value programme actions for 2017-2020
+5.2 The Best Value programme actions

-The "4 C's" ethos will be at the core of the association's business planning and annual budgeting process, evidenced by the following actions over the business planning period.
+The "4 C's" ethos will be at the core of the Association's business planning and annual budgeting process, evidenced by the following actions over the business planning period.
 These are presented using the 4 C's model.